-“Fluoroquinolone Toxicity Solution Ebook” basically covers optimizing magnesium and vitamin D levels, in addition to some basic information on supplements and exercises.
-It in no way is a ‘solution’ to the problem of FQ toxicity and it is frankly offensive to market it as such.
-Oh sure, someone may learn to get the magnesium and vitamin D levels checked, but to pay almost $40.00 for information that is available numerous different places on the net is, in my opinion, outrageous.
+“Fluoroquinolone Toxicity Solution eBook” basically covers optimizing Magnesium, Vitamin D and certain other vitamins and minerals, in addition to some basic information on supplements, exercises, and general health.
+Although making sure that one optimizes their vitamins and minerals is a good thing, it in no way is a ‘solution’ to the problem of Fluoroquinolone toxicity and in my opinion, it is frankly offensive to market it as such.
+Besides, if optimizing Magnesium, Vitamin D and certain other vitamins and minerals cures your FQAD then you weren’t floxed in the first place!
+Sure, it is possible that you may learn some basic information, but to pay almost $40.00 for information that is available from numerous different places on the net is, in my opinion, not worth it.

-With the exception of one other blog, Hurt by Levaquin, run by my fellow FQ friend John Fratti, I have been online longer than the rest.
-I have put thousands of hours into researching FQ toxicity and have worked with researchers at three different universities.
-I have a good understanding of the current level of knowledge that is available on FQ toxicity.
-However, I’m not a doctor, and I certainly don’t try to play one on the internet.
-I am just trying to figure fluoroquinolone toxicity out, since most doctors won’t touch it with a 10 foot pole.
-The reason I am saying this is not to tout or flaunt myself but to reiterate that despite my knowledge, I do not charge for the knowledge that I have acquired and I find it atrocious that anyone, other than what constitutes a professional doctor/patient relationship, would charge for such information.
+With the exception of one other blog, Hurt by Levaquin, run by my fellow FQ friend John Fratti, I have been online longer than the rest (Since 2009).
+I have put thousands of hours into researching Fluoroquinolone toxicity, have worked with researchers at three different universities, have helped co-author academic papers, contributed data to several more, and have interacted with the FDA in several different capacities.
+I have a good understanding of the current academic knowledge that is available on Fluoroquinolone Toxicity and how this hellish synthetic DNA altering molecule functions.
+However, I’m not a medical doctor, and I certainly don’t try to play one on the Internet.
+I am just trying to figure Fluoroquinolone Toxicity out, since most medical doctors won’t touch it with a 10 foot pole.

-As I have written before, floxing devastates and victimizes individuals, and since I am privy to the fact that there is no secret or inside information on treatment, procedures, or cures, individuals charging for consultation is, in my opinion, highway robbery and unacceptable.
 Many times desperate people are unsuspecting and easily victimized.
-They come across highly SEO’d blogs where the author has literally flooded the Internet with pseudo-scientific web pages designed to generate web traffic back to the website.
-There, the author markets e-books, links to lawyers or law groups, and/or offers to consult or ‘sell their time’ to help synthesize FQ information.
+They come across blogs or websites that are flooded with pseudo-scientific terminology designed to generate web traffic back to the website for marketing e-books, links to lawyers or law groups, and/or offers to sell something.
 Although some may find this acceptable, knowing what information is out there, I believe it is tantamount to victimization.
+It takes away from the tragedy of delegitimizes the plight we face.
 Please, if you have already fallen prey to FQ toxicity, use extreme caution if deciding to patronize a ‘consultant’.

-This excerpt is from a post comment I received from a doctor looking for information on FQ Toxicity:
+This excerpt is from a post comment I received from a doctor looking for information on Fluoroquinolone Toxicity:

-“Although I may disagree with some of David’s conclusions, at least this site is clearly written by some who is not pretending to be something else.
-I am afraid several of the quinolone related community sites masquerade as offering legitimate science, we assume, to people looking for factual science answers.
+“Although David and I may disagree on some aspects of Fluoroquinolone Toxicity, at least his site is clearly written by someone who is not pretending to be something else.
+I am afraid there are quinolone related websites that masquerade as offering legitimate science, we assume, to people looking for factual science answers.
 Most of the articles seem to be nothing more than a thinly veiled promotion of the author and are devoid of anything that can be considered basic scientific journalism.
 Because of this I can surmise that many of my esteemed colleagues who are led into a legitimate search, by having to wade through, and take the time to dismiss this conjecture and pseudo-science that is parading as science, ironically walk away disheartened not enlightened. “

 Also read my cautionary tale on Internet Health Consultants.